jschappet/magic_map_project/The Telepathy Tapes.md

 - Universities with psychology or parapsychology departments
 - Online streaming platforms
 - Community centers hosting workshops on consciousness and telepathy. #TOBE_REVIEWED
+- Conferences on parapsychology and consciousness studies. #TOBE_REVIEWED

 # Contact Information